mcsp-blue-ocean/quest/README.md

 ### Collaborating for Real-Life Impact

 In this endeavor, we've embraced a real-world scenario.
 We engaged with a nontechnical stakeholder who shared their vision for the appearance and functionality of an application/website.
-By leveraging our acquired skills in various languages and libraries from the Operation Level Up Curriculum, we've woven together a comprehensive solution that breathes life into this vision.
+By leveraging our acquired skills in various languages and libraries from the Operation Level Up Curriculum, supplemental materials, and more, we've woven together a comprehensive solution that breathes life into this vision.

 ### A Fusion of Learning and Application